casper-network/casper-node/EVM.md

 - Ethereum signed transaction hash: `hash`.
 - Exactly one Casper `Approval` containing the Ethereum secp256k1 signature.

-`evm::Hash` and `evm::TransactionHash` are `Digest`-backed wrappers, but their
+`evm::Hash`, `evm::Topic`, and `evm::TransactionHash` are `Digest`-backed
-constructors preserve the supplied 32 bytes as raw Ethereum values.
-They do not hash the bytes again. `evm::Hash` is used for EVM words, storage keys, storage values, topics, and bytecode hashes. `evm::TransactionHash` is the Ethereum transaction hash produced from the signed Ethereum envelope.
+wrappers, but their constructors preserve the supplied 32 bytes as raw Ethereum values.
+They do not hash the bytes again. `evm::Hash` is used for EVM bytecode hashes and other hash-shaped EVM values. `evm::Topic` is used for EVM log topics.
+EVM storage slots and storage values use Casper `U256`, matching revm's `StorageKey = U256` and `StorageValue = U256` boundary. `evm::TransactionHash` is the Ethereum transaction hash produced from the signed Ethereum envelope.

 The Ethereum transaction hash remains Ethereum-compatible.
 For an EVM
 transaction: